tmquan11032003/tmquan11032003/README.md

 - 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate with other data nerds
-- 🥅 2021 Goals: Contribute more to open source projects
+- 🥅 2024 Goals: Contribute more to open source projects
-- ⚡ Fun fact: Apart from digging the data; I love to explore physics & philosophy
+- ⚡ Fun fact: In addition to data mining; I love exploring art, alien, universe

 ### 👨🏽‍💻 Top Technologies